Edwin Huizinga, Director

 The Academy will be directed by violinist Edwin Huizinga, who is a member of the Festival Artistic Leadership Team.
 Huizinga began studying Baroque violin with Marylin McDonald at Oberlin Conservatory, and then went on to become San Francisco’s Baroque Performance assistant at the Conservatory, while earning a master’s degree under Corey Jameson and Axel Strauss.
 Edwin has toured extensively with the Tafelmusik Baroque Orchestra, the Wallfisch Band, led by Elizabeth Wallfisch, Apollo’s Fire, and Brandywine Baroque.
 He was also part of legendary harpsichordist Gustav Leonhardt’s last public performance tours before he retired.
 Huizinga has also been invited as a guest artist to the Amsterdam Conservatory, under the tutelage of Lucy Van Dael, and worked with Vera Beths, Anner Bylsma, Stanley Ritchie, and Elizabeth Blumenstock in masterclasses, workshops, and concert performances.
 Edwin is a founding member of international touring ensembles ACRONYM and Fire & Grace, is the Artistic Director of the Sweetwater Music Festival, and is on the artistic team of the Big Sur Fiddle Camp.

 “Fifteen years ago while I was at the Oberlin Conservatory, I was approached by Elizabeth Wallfisch to be part of the Carmel Bach Festival, and that ended up being an incredibly influential invitation.
 Now, as we launch a new program specifically targeted at young professionals, my Carmel Bach Festival colleagues and I hope to encourage the next generation.
 We have an unbelievable offering in Carmel with the Festival – world class artists and incredible music in one of the most gorgeous places in the world.
 Now we are going to be able to teach, inform, guide, and inspire four young musicians every summer through this new Academy.
-I hope you will consider this opportunity, and I really look forward to working with some of you as soon as July, 2020!”
+I hope you will consider this opportunity, and I really look forward to working with some of you soon!”

 — Edwin Huizinga